 - ½ teaspoon (1.5g) of active dry yeast

 - 2 tablespoons (25g) of extra virgin olive oil

 - Combine the ingredients together in a mixing bowl to form a soft dough.
 Let the dough rest for 10 minutes, then knead the dough for 7 to 8 minutes until smooth.

-- Once you’ve kneaded the dough, coat with oil & cover, and allow to rise for 2 hours or until the dough doubles in size.
+- Once you’ve kneaded the dough, coat it with oil & cover it, and allow it to rise for 2 hours or until the dough doubles in size.

 - Punch the dough to de-gas it and divide it into 3 equal-sized balls and place each in a zip lock bag that has been coated with vegetable spray.